Scenario 2

 avg_rating, review_count, low_rating_count

-[TARGET_MODEL] now emits [NEW_COLUMNS] from [NEW_SOURCE] in your dev schema.
-Existing column contract is preserved, downstream models still compile, row count is unchanged from the pre-edit baseline.
+[TARGET_MODEL] emits [NEW_COLUMNS] from [NEW_SOURCE] in your dev schema.
+Existing column contract preserved, downstream models compile, row count matches the pre-edit baseline.

 GitHub